opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Working-with-Vision.md

 4. Select the **System ID** \[e.g., (OpconServer_6410)\] at the end of     the first line.
 5. Right-click and select **Copy**.
-6. Send an email to <license@smatechnologies.com> to request an updated license file for OpCon that includes support for \"SMA Vision\" and paste the System ID into the email request.
+6. Send an email to <license@smatechnologies.com> to request an updated license file for OpCon that includes support for "SMA Vision" and paste the System ID into the email request.
 You should receive the license within an hour during regular business hours.
 7. Click **OK** to close the **About** dialog.